jblang/supermon64/README.md

 # Supermon+64 V1.2
 By Jim Butterfield et. al.

 Supermon64 is a machine-language monitor for the Commodore 64.
-It allows you to inspect and alter memory locations as well as assemble and disassemble machine code.
+In modern parlance, it would be called a debugger, providing functions including inspecting and altering registers and memory locations;
+searching, comparing, and transferring blocks of memory; and assembling and disassembling machine code.

-Here is a 10-minute video demonstrating many of its features: https://www.youtube.com/watch?v=MEjnMt_3wkU
+Here is a 10-minute video I made demonstrating many of its features: https://www.youtube.com/watch?v=MEjnMt_3wkU

 ## Contents